Ssz990220/cuBQL/README.md

 valid).

-Though most of the algorithms and data types in this library could absoltely be templated over both dimensionality and underlying data type (i.e., a BVH over `double4` data rather than `float3`), for sake of readability in this particular implementation this has not been done (yet?).
+Though most of the algorithms and data types in this library could absolutely be templated over both dimensionality and underlying data type (i.e., a BVH over `double4` data rather than `float3`), for sake of readability in this particular implementation this has not been done (yet?).
 If this is a feature you would like to have, please let